github/docs/data/reusables/actions/actions-group-concurrency.md

 When a concurrent job or workflow is queued, if another job or workflow using the same concurrency group in the repository is in progress, the queued job or workflow will be `pending`.
 Any previously pending job or workflow in the concurrency group will be canceled.
+This means that there can be at most 1 running and 1 pending job in a concurrency group at any one time.

 To also cancel any currently running job or workflow in the same concurrency group, specify `cancel-in-progress: true`.
+You may also specify `cancel-in-progress` as an expression subject to the restrictions on available contexts outlined above.

 {% note %}